dnp1204/daily-code-challenge/README.md

 ---

-## Problem 353 - Square
+## Problem 353 - Square [Difficulty: Medium]

 You are given a histogram consisting of rectangles of different heights.
-These heights are represented in an input list, such that [1, 3, 2, 5] corresponds to the following diagram:
+These heights are represented in an input list, such that `[1, 3, 2, 5]` corresponds to the following diagram:

           x
           x